-ган Codes and Frotoco 1.3.3 Employees must not display gross insubordination to management 1.3.4 Employees must not display blatant and persistent refusal to obey reasonable and proper instruction/s.
+Part 5 Codes and Protocol 1.3.3 Employees must not display gross insubordination to management 1.3.4 Employees must not display blatant and persistent refusal to obey reasonable and proper instruction/s.
 1.3.5 Employee must not be regularly and/or continually absent from work without leave and/or a manager's authority without providing their line manager with a reasonable explanation for their absences.
-1.3.6 Employees must not commit serious or wilful breaches of safety rules in such a way that the individual endangers himself/herself or others and/or including deliberate neglect and/or damage and/or misuse of safety 4.0. equipment.
-1.3.7 Employees must not publicly promote ideas that contravene the Royal Borough's Equal Opportunities Policy , e.g. inciting racial hatred in a public 1.3.8 place.
-The Royal Borough has a 'zero-tolerance' approach to alcohol and 1.3.0 drugs at work.
+1.3.6 Employees must not commit serious or wilful breaches of safety rules in such a way that the individual endangers himself/herself or others and/or including deliberate neglect and/or damage and/or misuse of safety 4.0.7 equipment.
+1.3.7 Employees must not publicly promote ideas that contravene the Royal Borough's Equal Opportunities Policy , e.g. inciting racial hatred in a public place.
+1.3.8 The Royal Borough has a 'zero-tolerance' approach to alcohol and drugs at work.
 Employees must not be under the influence of alcohol or drugs to such a degree that the individual is a danger to himself/herself and/or to others and/or a hindrance or threat to others.
 1.3.9 Employees must not accept bribes or attempt to bribe and/or indulge in other corrupt and/or dishonest practices.
-1.3.10 essential information for financial and/or other personal gain and/or for the gain of other persons.
-1 2 11 Employees must not commit theft and/or says a malicious demand to 1.3.11 Employees must not commit theft and/or cause malicious damage to property and/or assets belonging to the Royal Borough, its Members 1 1 .
-Diobetty and/of assets belonding to the Noval Dolobott his Members (
+1.3.10 Employees must not falsify documents and/or withhold relevant and essential information for financial and/or other personal gain and/or for the gain of other persons.